 Phoenix offers a built-in unemployment rider as well.
 If you become unemployed for a period of at least 4 weeks and are receiving state or federal unemployment benefits, this benefit waives six months of premium.
 This offers valuable protection against lapse due to unpaid premiums when clients need it the most.
 Phoenix offers a conversion option to permanent coverage, but the option is limited to 5-10 years depending on the term length selected.

-Top 7 Term Life Insurance Companies with Medical Underwriting
+Top 7 Term Life Insurance Companies for 2019 with Medical Underwriting

 No-exam life insurance is not for everyone.
 Some people, unfortunately, may not qualify for no-exam life insurance.
 Others, may want to take the exam in order to secure a better rate.